RonenTGreat/100-days-of-code/log.md

 ### Day 54: December 18 2021

 **Today's Progress**: 1.
 Started with a new challenge(Huddle landing page) from @frontedMentor.
-                      2. Revised some concepts in Sass such as partials and mixins,
+                      2. Revised some concepts in Sass such as partials and mixins.

+### Day 55: December 19 2021 & Day 56: December 20 2021

+**Today's Progress**: Continuing with my challenge from frontmentor, spent a number of hours on the mobile design but I was able to get in to look the same as the mockup design.
+The desktop shoulb be easy(hopefully)